ajdavid128/algo-practice/README.md

 (-1, 0) --> -1 (-1 + 0 = -1)
 (-1, 2) --> 2 (-1 + 0 + 1 + 2 = 2)
 Your function should only return a number, not the explanation about how you get that number.

+# Problem 8
+Create a function that gives a personalized greeting.
+This function takes two parameters: name and owner.

+Use conditionals to return the proper message:

+case =>	return
+name equals owner => 'Hello boss' otherwise => 'Hello guest'